Quantum transport simulations in a programmable nanophotonic processor

-Control over static (time-invariant) and dynamic (time-varying) disorder enables studies of fundamentally interesting and potentially useful QT phenomena in discrete-time (DT) QWs.
-In systems with strong dynamic disorder, illustrated in Fig. \ref{fig:concept}(a), a quantum walker evolving over $T$ time steps travels a distance proportional to $\sqrt{T}$; the coherent nature of the quantum walker is effectively erased, resulting in classical, diffusive transport characteristics\cite{levi2012hyper,PhysRevE.79.050105}.
-In contrast, a quantum walker (or coherent wave) traversing an ordered system travels a distance proportional to $T$ as a result of coherent interference between superposition amplitudes --- a regime known as ballistic transport (see Fig. \ref{fig:concept}(b)).
-Perhaps most notably, a quantum walker propagating through a system with strong, static disorder becomes exponentially localized in space and time, inhibiting transport, as illustrated in Fig. \ref{fig:concept}(c).
-This QT phenomena is known as Anderson localization\cite{anderson1958absence} and it has been observed in several systems, including optical media\cite{crespi2013anderson,lahini2008anderson,PhysRevLett.105.163905,Segev:2013ca,schwartz2007transport}.
+Control over static (time-invariant) and dynamic (time-varying) disorder enables studies of fundamentally interesting and potentially useful quantum transport phenomena.
+In systems with strong dynamic disorder, a coherent particle evolving over $T$ time steps travels a distance proportional to $\sqrt{T}$; the coherent nature of the particle is effectively erased, resulting in classical, diffusive transport characteristics\cite{levi2012hyper,PhysRevE.79.050105}.
+In contrast, a coherent particle (or wave) traversing an ordered system travels a distance proportional to $T$ as a result of coherent interference between superposition amplitudes --- a regime known as ballistic transport.
+Perhaps most notably, a coherent particle propagating through a system with strong, static disorder becomes exponentially localized in space, inhibiting transport.
+This phenomenon, Anderson localization\cite{anderson1958absence}, has been observed in several systems, including optical media\cite{crespi2013anderson,lahini2008anderson,PhysRevLett.105.163905,Segev:2013ca,schwartz2007transport}.
 For systems in which transport has been arrested due to Anderson localization, it has recently been predicted that adding environmental noise (dynamic disorder), over a finite range of strengths, could result in enhanced transport.
-This effect, known as environment-assisted quantum transport (ENAQT), is believed to play a key role in the high transport efficiencies in continuous-time photosynthetic complexes\cite{Rebentrost:2009hu,mohseni2008environment}.
+This effect, known as environment-assisted quantum transport (ENAQT), is believed to play a key role in the high transport efficiencies in photosynthetic complexes\cite{Rebentrost:2009hu,mohseni2008environment}.
 With such a variety of QT phenomena accessible, it is of fundamental interest to develop systems capable of fully probing the disorder space --- potentially revealing new QT phenomena in the single- and multi-particle regimes.